Chasexj/Automated_IoT_Traffic_Generation/README.md

 # generation.py
 script to

-(1) produce corresponding arm rotations given x and y coordinates
+(1) produce corresponding arm rotations given x and y coordinates (as specified in comment on line 10)

 Note: scripts uses the Arm.py module which is an open source script for inverse kinematics from https://github.com/Chasexj/robotic_surgery/tree/master/src/ros/modified_arm/InvKin.

 (2) produce the permutation based test sets.

-# braccio_code.py
+# braccio_code_generation.py
-script to produce permutation/repetition based test suites (in language Arduino Software (IDE) readable language) given the button-corresponding rotations.
+Script to produce permutation/repetition based test suites (in language Arduino Software (IDE) readable language) given the button-corresponding rotations (as specified in comment on line 13).

 # time_stamp_labeling.py
-script to generate txt files containing relative timestamps of the button presses.
+script to generate txt files containing relative timestamps of the button presses. (as specified in comment on line 8)

 # data_label.py
-labeling nprint encoded pcaps packets with corresponding button presses according to the timestamps.
+labeling nprint encoded pcaps packets with corresponding button presses according to the timestamps. (as specified in comment on line 8)

 # rfc.py
 random forest classifier to perform machine learning evaluation on the labeled data.